What Every Photographer Should Know About Lenses

 Watch video lesson (7 mins) ↗

 Super zoom lenses, also known as all-in-one lenses, cover a wide range of focal lengths, typically from wide-angle to telephoto, such as 28-200mm on a full-frame camera.
-They are great for photographers who want the convenience of carrying one lens that can handle a variety of shooting scenarios, instead of switching between multiple lenses.
+They are great for photographers who want the convenience of carrying one lens that can handle a variety of scenarios, instead of switching between multiple lenses.

 super zoomsuper zoomsuper zoom